bentomhall/nih-system/homebrewery/world/player-options.md

 \page

 ## Druid (Subclass)
+Druidism is the 2nd oldest of the organized magics of Quartus.
+Druids, like clerics, channel their magic from other entities instead of creating the resonant patterns themselves.
+Unlike clerics, druids aren't beholden to the gods or to powers of the Astral.
+They negotiate with, befriend, and sometimes bully the ihimen, called the "little gods" or "kami" or "spirits of nature", the collective entities who are in and through everything.
+In exchange for experiences not available to these bodiless beings and a small piece of the druid's aether, they perform "tricks" in the form of spells and other effects.
+Their signature is the wildshape, a trick where the druid channels an animal spirit to create an aetheric "shell" as a body, dissolving their real body into the border shadow (in effect).
+The ihimen merges with the druid's spirit and handles the mechanics of the new body but gets to experience corporeality.
+This is why the druid is unharmed when the animal body takes blows; it isn't really their body.

+Druids are most common in Byssia, with the druids of the Dreamgrove actively participating in that nation's government (although they have stepped back somewhat since the Red Plague and the involvement of the Circle of Purging Flame, which had substantial support in the Dreamgrove community).
+Crisial has the Lady's Grove, a much more civilization-friendly grove where the dryad of the ancient oak at the center (the titular Lady) still mourns her mate, Safrir of the Catalysts, who sacrificed himself in 254 AC to prevent the veil into Shadow from tearing completely at the start of the Time of Troubles.
+The other of the large groves is at Pactum in the central-northern Sea of Grass, which centers around an ancient tree and the spirit of that tree, Maevea and her husband Kantorell.
+Of the groves, Pactum Grove has the least dealings with civilization.
+Its primary focus is on the balance between life and death.

 This section introduces one new druid subclass: The Circle of Spirit Talkers, which uses wildshape uses to instead summon spirit companions.

 ### Circle of the Spirit Talkers